simomosi/dynamic-forms/docs/README.md

 # Dynamic Forms

+## What is it and what can I do with it
-DynamicForms is a javascript library that handles all the interaction with forms with dynamic content in an easy and fast way.
+DynamicForms is a javascript library that handles all the interaction in forms with dynamic content in an easy and fast way.

+Here's some examples.

 ### Select with variable options